Awarding outstanding patient-friendly pack designs

 In addition, there are many aspects of pack design that can also serve to make patient’s lives easier, and reduce the burden of the medication regimen.
 These include easy access to the contents, ergonomic pack design, simple re-closing, discreet and easily portable pack shapes and sizes.

-Now entering its 10th year, the annual HCPC Europe Pharmaceutical Patient-friendly Packaging Design Award provides packaging designers/developers with an opportunity to submit their patient-friendly pack designs, either in development or already commercialised.
+For 10 years the annual HCPC Europe Pharmaceutical Patient-friendly Packaging Design Award provided packaging designers/developers with an opportunity to submit their patient-friendly pack designs, either in development or already commercialised.

 The Story behind the Columbus Packaging Award